Smart-Health-LLC/pit/README.md

 [Versions catalog](/gradle/libs.versions.toml)

 - Settings multiplatform
-    - I found more examples with that and I don't know how to deal with DataStore on desktop
+    - I found more examples with that, later probably better to use data store
 - Voyager
     - Looks more pragmatic, than compose-navigation.
 Although migrating from voyager to Decompose or compose-multiplatform is not so hard.
 View models are voyager's screen